Anequit/Anequit/README.md

 ## About me
 I'm a 20 year old software engineera and a freshman in Uni working towards a Bachelor's degree in computer science.
 I started writing code in 2018 and I mainly work on desktop applications, but I do want to experiment with other forms of applications eventually.
-You can reach me by opening a <a href="https://github.com/Anequit/Anequit/discussions">discussion</a> or through <a href="mailto:Anequit@gmail.com">email</a>, but if you want to donate to me directly, then you can on <a href="https://ko-fi.com/Anequit" target="_blank">ko-fi</a>.
+You can reach me by <a href="mailto:contact@anequit.com">email</a> and if you want to donate to me, then you can on <a href="https://ko-fi.com/Anequit" target="_blank">ko-fi</a>.

 <details>
 <summary>Workstation</summary>